akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹: bug fix
 - 🌱: miscellaneous change

-## Unreleased
+## 1.7.0 - 2023-01-26

+This version introduces the ability to customize the data schema used by *Akvorado*.
+This change is quite invasive and you should be cautious when deploying it.
+It requires a restart of ClickHouse after upgrading the orchestrator.

-From this version, the orchestrator automatically defines the TTL for the system log tables (like `system.query_log`).
-They don't have a TTL by default, so many installations may end up eating space because of that.
+The orchestrator automatically defines the TTL for the system log tables (like `system.query_log`).
 The default TTL is 30 days.
 You can disable that by setting `orchestrator.clickhouse.system-logs-ttl` to 0.

 - ✨ *inlet*: add `schema.enabled`, `schema.disabled`, `schema.main-table-only`,
   and `schema.not-main-table-only` to alter collected data